On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Proof of Theorem and further results

 \subsection{Integrability of $D^\nu V$, $D^\nu F$, $\log\rho$, $\nabla\log\rho$}

-The results stated in this Subsection will be extensively used in the following and are interesting per se.
-Any product of derivatives of the potential $V$ has uniformly bounded expectations for all $t>0\,$, $\lambda\geq1\,$.
-These expectations may be either taken with respect to the dynamical measure $\rhot$ or to the measure $\rhoKa\rhotb$ where the fast variables are at equilibrium.
-As a consequence, expectations of derivatives of the effective potential $\Veff=-\beta_1^{-1}\log\int e^{-\beta_1 V}\d x_1$ with respect to the measure $\rhotb$ are also uniformly bounded for all $t>0\,$, $\lambda\geq1\,$.
-Finally, by general results $\log\rhot$ and $\nabla\log\rhot$ turn out to be square-integrable with respect to $\rhot\,$.
+The results stated in this Subsection will be extensively used.
+A crucial fact in order to control remainders is that any product of derivatives of the potential $V$ has uniformly bounded expectations for all $t>0\,$, $\lambda\geq1\,$, where expectations may be either taken either with respect to the dynamical measure $\rhot$ or to the measure $\rhoKa\cdot\rhotb\,$.
+As a consequence, expectations of derivatives of the effective potential $\Veff=-\beta_1^{-1}\log\int e^{-\beta_1 V}\d x_1$ with respect to the measure $\rhotb$ turn out to be also uniformly bounded for all $t>0\,$, $\lambda\geq1\,$.

 \begin{theorem} Suppose that $V$ verifies assumptions \textup{(A1)-(A5)} and $\rhoi$ verifies assumption \textup{(B3)}.
 Then for every finite collection of multi-indices $\nu_1,\dots,\nu_n\in\N^d$ and exponents $s_1,\dots,s_n\in[0,\infty)$